blbadger/blbadger.github.io/3-body-problem-2.md

 plt.close()
 ```

-when we compare a 1000x1000 array after 50,000 time steps using our CUDA kernal to the Torch-based calculation, we find that the output is identical (although with optimization the computation time is reduced by a factor of 2.4).
+when we compare a 1000x1000 array after 50,000 time steps using our CUDA kernel to the Torch-based calculation, we find that the output is identical (although with optimization the computation time is reduced by a factor of 2.4).

 ![profile]({{https://blbadger.github.io}}/3_body_problem/cuda_vs_torch.png)